Kremlin, nationalists face off over Romanov romance ‘Mathilda’

 Equally amused and annoyed by the outcry, Uchitel has opted to fight back.
 On February 8, he asked Russia’s general prosecutor’s office to protect those working on “Mathilda” from “threats and illegal actions” by individuals with “extremist inclinations;” an apparent reference to Orthodox groups burning the film’s posters and pushing cinemas not to show “Mathilda.”
 He also requested protection from Poklonskaya’s “slander.”

 Prosecutors have not yet responded, but, in the first pointed government pushback against Orthodox activists, Kremlin spokesperson Dmitry Peskov has, noting that the state “will respond harshly” to attempts by “anonymous extremists” to put “pressure on culture, on mass media . . .”
+“We’re getting more provincial as the result [of censorship], which means that Russian cultural influence in the world will further weaken,” said filmmaker Mikhail Mestetsky.

 The Kremlin has reason to see the attack on Uchitel as an attack on itself.